atk4/dsql/docs/quickstart.rst

     $count = $query->getOne();

 While DSQL is simple to use for basic queries, it also gives a huge power and consistency when you are building complex queries.
-The unique trait of DSQL builder, is its object-oriented design and incredible consistency when you need to **optionally** modify your current query.
+Unlike other query builders that sometimes rely on "hacks" (such as method whereOr()) and claim to be useful for "most" database operations, with DSQL, you can use DSQL to build ALL of your database queries.

-This is hugely benificial for frameworks and large applications, where various classes need to interact and inject more code into your SQL query.
+This is hugely benificial for frameworks and large applications, where various classes need to interact and inject more clauses/fields/joins into your SQL query.

+DSQL does not resolve conflicts between similarly named tables, but it gives you all the options to use aliases.

 The next example might be a bit too complex for you, but still read through and try to understand what each section does to your base